The Peter H. Brink Leadership Fund: Guidelines & Eligibility

 The Peter H. Brink Leadership Fund helps to build the capacity of existing preservation organizations and encourages collaboration among these organizations by providing grants for mentoring and other peer-to-peer and direct organizational development and learning opportunities.
 The purpose of these grants is to support the leadership and effectiveness of staff and board members of preservation organizations to fulfill their mission and to create a stronger, more effective preservation movement.
 By linking organizations with specific skills/programs to those seeking to develop similar abilities, the Peter H. Brink Leadership Fund promotes individualized mentoring and the sharing of expertise.
 Valuable lessons can be learned from someone who has successfully navigated the same situation that an organization currently faces.

 Grants from the Peter H. Brink Leadership Fund support travel costs and mentor honoraria with a maximum reimbursement of $2,500.

-We know that current circumstances may make travel impossible, but we still want you to have peer mentoring opportunities.
+We know that some may not feel comfortable traveling at this time, but we still want you to have peer mentoring opportunities.
 We are open to innovative ideas for this program, and encourage you to reach out to the Grants office if you think you have a plan that could make this feasible and safe for you and your mentor.

 Only Organizational Level Forum members or Main Street America members of the National Trust are eligible to apply for funding from the Peter H. Brink Leadership Fund grant program.
 To learn more about Forum and join today, visit our website